To the Members

-Disclosures with respect to the remuneration of Directors and employees as requiredunder Section 197 of the Act and Rule 5(1) of Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 have been annexed to this report as Annexure VII.
+Disclosures with respect to the remuneration of Directors and employees asrequired under section 197 of the Act and Rule 5(1) of Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 have been annexed to this report as AnnexureVI.

 22. PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-Your Company firmly believes in providing a safe supportive and friendly workplaceenvironment a workplace where our values come to life through the supportingbehaviours.
+Your Company firmly believes in providing a safe supportive and friendly workplaceenvironment a workplace where our values come to life through the supportingbehaviors.
 Positive workplace environment and a great employee experience are integralpart of our culture.
 Your Company believes in providing and ensuring a workplace free fromdiscrimination and harassment based on gender.

 Your Company educates its employees as to what may constitute sexual harassment and inthe event of any occurrence of an incident constituting sexual harassment; Your Companyhas created the framework for individuals to seek recourse and redressal to instances ofsexual harassment.
 Your Company has a Sexual Harassment Prevention and Grievance HandlingPolicy in place to provide clarity around the process to raise such a grievance and howthe grievance will be investigated and resolved.
 An Internal Complaints Committee has beenconstituted in line with the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013.